Tiền Giang province: Climate

 Tiền Giang province is in the climate zone of Mekong Delta – the tropical monsoon climate zone whose temperature is high and stable all year round.
 It is clearly divided into two seasons: the rainy season is from May to November which is at the same time with Southwestern monsoon and the dry season is from December to April of the following year which is at the same time with Northeastern monsoon.

 Administrative divisions

-Tiền Giang is subdivided into 11 district-level sub-divisions:
+Prior to July 2025, Tiền Giang was subdivided into 11 district-level sub-divisions: